 Brigham Young University provides a number of benefit programs for regular full-time faculty, staff, and administrative personnel.
 Included among them are the programs in the following brief overview:

-A five-part core package of insurance plans offered through Deseret Mutual Benefit Administrators (DMBA) is available for personnel, their spouses, and dependent children (single and under age 26).
+A five-part core package of insurance plans offered through Deseret Mutual Benefit Administrators (DMBA) is available for personnel, their spouses, and dependent children (under age 26).
 The university pays a substantial portion of the premium.
 The exact amount varies with the plan selected.
 The plan includes coverage in the following areas:

 Medical Insurance - Four medical insurance plans are available with varied plan designs, coverage, and premiums.
 For details visit (1) https://www.dmba.com, (2) Go to "Prospective Employees", (3) Employer Code: b03; password: Benefits, (4) select "Health Insurance Options".

-Dental Insurance - Dental insurance is provided with each of the medical insurance options.
+Dental Insurance - Two dental plans are available.
 Coverage varies according to the option chosen.
 For details visit (1) https://www.dmba.com, (2) Go to "Prospective Employees", (3) Employer Code: b03; password: Benefits, (4) select "Health Insurance Options".

 Group Term Life Insurance - This plan provides a basic coverage of $50,000 for the employee.
 The employee's spouse and dependent children may also have $2,000 of life insurance coverage under this plan.